xdy/xdy-pf2e-workbench/README.md

 * Option to allow item bonuses when using [ABP](https://2e.aonprd.com/Rules.aspx?ID=1357).
 * Option to automatically add a reminder effect when breath weapons are used (i.e. sent to chat.)
 Breath weapon description must match
 ```"<p>.*can't use.*1d([46]) rounds.*</p>"``` or the localized equivalent for it to be recognized.
+* Option to automatically reduce Stunned condition at the start of the turn hidden behind option to show actions reminder each turn, which handles Quickened, Slowed and Stunned.

 Experimental features:
 None right now.
 (Though some feature settings are experimental.)